nextcloud/lookup-server/doc/installation.md

 * MySQL

 ## Installation steps
 1. Create a lookup MySQL database.
-Use the mysql.dmp for that.
+Use the `mysql.dmp` for that.
 1. Setup an Apache SSL/TLS vhost for the lookup server
-2. Put the contents of the server subfolder in the vhost root.
+2. Put the contents of the `server` subfolder in the vhost root.
-4. Create a config.php file and adapt the settings. config.sample.php can be used as a template.
+4. Create a `config.php` file and adapt the settings. `config.sample.php` can be used as a template.
-5. Make sure the config folder is not accessible from the internet by configuring Apache to respect the .htaccess
+5. Make sure the config folder is not accessible from the internet by configuring Apache to respect the `.htaccess`
-6. Add a cronjob that calls replicationcron.php every few minutes.
-Recommended is 10min
+6. Add a cronjob that calls `replicationcron.php` every few minutes.
+Recommended is 10min.
-7. Configure an automatic backup of the mysql database and the vhost folder.
+7. Configure an automatic backup of the `mysql database` and the `vhost folder`.
-8. Test the installation by executing the example curl commands listed in the architecture.md file.
+8. Test the installation by executing the example curl commands listed in the [architecture.md](./architecture.md) file.

 ### Initialization of the lookup server database